-	Judah feared the his youngest would die like his two brothers who married Tamar and failed to provide for her sending her back to her father; fearing she was cursed causing Judah’s two older son’s deaths.
+Judah feared the his youngest would die like his two brothers who married Tamar and failed to provide for her children from the marriage sending her back to her father; fearing she was cursed causing Judah’s two older son’s deaths.
 This sordid tale reads like a soap opera.

 Tamar is first described as marrying Judah's eldest son, Er.
 Because of his wickedness, Er was killed by God.
 By way of a Levirate union, (a marriage in which the brother of a deceased man is obliged to marry his brother's widow) Judah asked his second son, Onan, to provide offspring for Tamar so that the family line might continue.
 Tikva Frymer-Kensky explains that this could have substantial economic repercussions, with any son born deemed the heir of the deceased Er, and able to claim the firstborn's double share of inheritance.
 However, if Er was childless, Onan would inherit as the oldest surviving son.
 Onan spills his seed out on the ground as an act of greed.
 His actions were deemed wicked by God and so, like his older brother, he died prematurely.
 At this point, Judah is portrayed as viewing Tamar to be cursed, and is therefore reluctant to give his remaining and youngest son to her.
 Rather, he told Tamar to wait for Shelah, his son to grow older.
 However, even after he grew up, Judah did not give Tamar to Shelah in marriage.